isabella232/adobe-status/src/pages/index.md

 [Try the API](api/)

-Try the Analytics API with Swagger UI.
+Try the Status API with Swagger UI.
 Explore, make calls, with full endpoint descriptions.

 ## Contributing